DHTMLX/scheduler-docs/data/howtostart_connector.md

 Beware, the format of the DataTime data type is '%Y-%m-%d %H:%i' that differs from the date format expected by the scheduler ('%m/%d/%Y %H:%i').
-So, to provide correct data convertion, you should change the default scheduler format.
+So, to provide correct data conversion, you should change the default scheduler format.
 It can be achieved by specifying the api/scheduler_xml_date_config.md configuration option.

 Note, any configuration options go BEFORE the initialization string, i.e.: